venom1270/AdventOfCode-2024/README.md

 ## Day 12

 I feel so proud for this one!!
-Managed to figure out part 2 on my own without any noteworth prior knowledge on how to approach those kind of problems 🥳😄😎 I really liked todays challenge - totally unbiased statement! 😄 Flood fill (I guess?) with some form of edge detection (part 1 simple, part 2 quite a lot more complex).
+Managed to figure out part 2 on my own without any noteworthy prior knowledge on how to approach those kinds of problems 🥳😄😎 I really liked todays challenge - totally unbiased statement! 😄 Flood fill (I guess?) with some form of edge detection (part 1 simple, part 2 quite a lot more complex).